 Zuidelijke Hoornraaf – Dutch

-Foraging and Food:
+Diet – Foraging, and Food:

-Southern Ground hornbills walk slowing in a group, searching for a wide range of prey like termite alates, dung beetles, grasshoppers, frogs, snakes, lizards, chameleons, tortoises, mongoose, birds, and even young hares.
+Southern Ground hornbills walk slowly in a group, searching for a wide range of prey like termite alates, dung beetles, grasshoppers, frogs, snakes, lizards, chameleons, tortoises, mongoose, birds, and even young hares.
 They seldom eat vegetable material.